 A group of women learn about the brewing process in Miltenberg, Bavaria.
 Photo: DPA

 Beer production is no simple process, but the main distinction between German beers is whether it is made through top-fermentation or bottom-fermentation.

 Without getting bogged down in all the details, top fermentation uses a different strain of yeast that works at a warmer temperature at the top, and vice versa with bottom fermentation.
 So, darker and more bitter ales, as well as Hefeweizen, are produced through the former, and the lighter lagers like Pilsner are produced through bottom-fermentation.

-10. Namibia may have lost many of its ties to Germany, but beer's not one of them
+10. Namibia may have lost many ties to Germany, beer’s not one of them

 Interestingly, after Germany placed fourth in a 2014 ranking of global beer consumption per person, Namibia followed up at fifth.
 It might seem odd that an African country comes way above the US (17th) and the UK (27th), but Namibia was a German colony from 1884 until 1919, and the German beer culture lives on there.

 The Namibia Brewery still sends its trainees to Ulm in Baden-Württemberg for seven months, and brews under the purity law, according to an article in the Allgemeine Zeitung Namibia.
 They even have an Oktoberfest in the capital, Windhoek, on October 28th and 29th.